hermstadalex/UCSDroboIEEE/_posts/2015-11-26-picking-platform.markdown

   * Once we accomplish basic mobility, our platform should utilize sensors and software to maneuver around the obstacles.
 3. Machine Vision
-  * Machine vision could be implemented after GPS, which would both help navigate obstacles, and do the challenges such as the hoop and ramp.
+  * Machine vision could be implemented after GPS.
+This would both help navigate obstacles, and do the challenges such as the hoop and ramp.

 Here is a table with links to the proof of application for each platform in